Wildlife Guide: Maned Wolf

 Hyacinth macaw, once numbering in the hundreds of thousands, were almost wiped out by wildlife traffickers, today those one-time traffickers are protectors.
 This is how responsible wildlife tourism makes a difference.
 Image: Thanks to Dr. Charles A. Munn III and SouthWild Wolf Camps.

-The Wolf Camp Lodges:There are only two operational eco-camp / lodges in the park.
-The camps were established in the middle 1990’s and early 2000’s, under the auspices of conservation biologist Dr. Charles Munn lll, a full 12 years prior to the designation of the area as Parnaiba Headwaters National Park.
+The Wolf Camp Lodges: The park has only two operational eco-camps / lodges.
+The camps were established in the middle 1990s and early 2000s, under the auspices of conservation biologist Dr. Charles Munn, fully 12 years before the designation of the area as Parnaiba Headwaters National Park.
 Dr. Munn first came to this remote region in 1987 to locate and document the dwindling hyacinth macaw population.
-He found the macaws – and a thriving illegal wildlife trafficking industry.
+He found the macaws—and a thriving illegal wildlife trafficking industry.

 Dr. Munn also understood there might be an opportunity here, through responsible wildlife tourism, to reverse the situation for the benefit of the wildlife, the habitat, tourists, future generations, and even the traffickers.
 The SouthWild Wolf Camps were born.

-The two camps are an experience in the power of responsible eco-tourism to change the lives of both humans and wildlife.
-Give yourself time at both of the camps – a day or two at least.
+The two camps are an experience in the power of responsible ecotourism to change the lives of both humans and wildlife.
+Give yourself time at both of the camps—a day or two at least.
 This is not a do-it-yourself tour.
-The guide, provided by the camps will make sure you get the most out of this unusual wildlife experience.
+The guide provided by the camps will make sure you get the most out of this unusual wildlife experience.

 This troop of capuchin monkeys are the first wild non-ape primates recorded using tools in a skillful manner.
 They are being studied by international scientists.
 Image: Thanks to Dr. Charles A. Munn III & SouthWild Wolf Camps